 Worf: Congratulations.
 You are fully dilated to ten centimeters.
 You may now give birth.

-This sets up a Brick Joke when they meet again on Deep Space Nine.
+- This sets up a Brick Joke when they meet again on Deep Space Nine.
 When he learns Keiko is due to have another child, Worf's first reaction is to ask, "NOW?"
 When informed that it will be in several months, he tells O'Brien that he will be far away from the station then.

-And then there was this gem from the same episode:
+- And then there was this gem:

 "What is that dreadful noise?!
 It sounds like a Bardakian pronghorn moose!"